RADD: Retrieval-Augmented Discrete Diffusion for Multi-Modal Knowledge Graph Completion: Experiments

 \subsection{Implementation Details}

-Modality embeddings are projected into the entity embedding space via a learned linear layer. \textbf{Retriever.} Embedding dimension 250, batch size 1024, 128 negatives per positive, KGE learning rate $10^{-4}$, and the KGE encoder is frozen after epoch 1000 to serve as a stable distillation teacher. \textbf{Denoiser.} Learning rate $10^{-4}$, $T{=}100$ diffusion steps, cosine noise schedule, replacement corruption probability 0.3 with linear annealing, bidirectional training with head-loss weight $\lambda_h{=}2.0$, EMA decay 0.9999. \textbf{Distillation and inference.} Temperature $\tau{=}0.7$ over a 64-candidate training pool, and Diff-Rerank applies a top-$K{=}256$ shortlist at inference. \textbf{Evaluation:} Following the standard filtered evaluation protocol~\cite{bordes2013transe}, we report Mean Reciprocal Rank (MRR) and Hits@$k$ ($k{=}1,3,10$), all averaged over head and tail prediction queries.
+Modality embeddings are projected into the entity embedding space via a linear layer. \textbf{Retriever:} Embedding dimension 250, batch size 1024, 128 negatives per positive, KGE learning rate $10^{-4}$; the KGE encoder is frozen at epoch 1000 as the distillation teacher. \textbf{Denoiser:} Learning rate $10^{-4}$, $T{=}100$ diffusion steps, cosine noise schedule, replacement corruption probability 0.3 with linear annealing, bidirectional training with head-loss weight $\lambda_h{=}2.0$, EMA decay 0.9999. \textbf{Distillation and inference:} Temperature $\tau{=}0.7$ with a 64-candidate training pool; Diff-Rerank uses a top-$K{=}256$ shortlist at inference. \textbf{Evaluation:} Following the standard filtered evaluation protocol~\cite{bordes2013transe}, we report Mean Reciprocal Rank (MRR) and Hits@$k$ ($k{=}1,3,10$), all averaged over head and tail prediction queries.